 Allegations reportedly pointed to a history

-Andrew Lack, the NBC News president, sent a memo to the staff detailing the allegations.
-He said they “represented, after serious review, a clear violation of our company’s standards” which led to Lauer’s termination.
+NBC News president Andrew Lack sent a memo to the staff detailing that Lauer violated the company’s standards.
 “While it is the first complaint about his behavior in the over 20 years he’s been at NBC News, we were also presented with reason to believe this may not have been an isolated incident,” the memo concluded.

 Lauer’s co-host, Savannah Guthrie, announced the news on Today, The New York Times relayed.
-Appearing on the verge of tears, Guthrie said, “All we can say is we are heartbroken; I’m heartbroken.”
-Calling Lauer’s dismissal part of a national reckoning, she continued, “How do you reconcile your love for someone with the revelation that they have behaved badly?”
+“How do you reconcile your love for someone with the revelation that they have behaved badly?” she asked, tearfully.

 Next: It was an open secret that Lauer didn’t have the perfect image he tried to put on.